-In every round t, the effects of three parameters are multiplying cumulative regrets $R$ by $t^{\alpha}/ (t^{\alpha}+1)$ when $R>0$, by $t^{\beta}/(t^{\beta}+1)$ when $R<0$, and contributions to average policy $\bar{\sigma}$ by $\left(t/(t+1)\right)^{\gamma}$.
-The basic process is the same as Navie-CFR, only replacing CFR with DCFR.
-The previous experiment has an excellent performance when setting $\alpha =\frac{3}{2}$, $\beta = 0$, and $\gamma=2$; 3) Random: The players take random actions in each round. \end{itemize}
+In every round $t$, the effects of three parameters are multiplying cumulative regrets $R$ by $t^{\alpha}/ (t^{\alpha}+1)$ when $R>0$, by $t^{\beta}/(t^{\beta}+1)$ when $R<0$, and contributions to average policy $\bar{\sigma}$ by $\left(t/(t+1)\right)^{\gamma}$.
+The basic process is the same as Naive-CFR, only replacing CFR with DCFR.
+The previous experiments had excellent performance when setting $\alpha =\frac{3}{2}$, $\beta = 0$, and $\gamma=2$; 3) \textbf{Random}: The players take random actions in each round. \end{itemize}

-\subsection{Experimental Results}
+\subsection{Experimental results}

-We iterate the different algorithms on Leduc(4) and Leduc(5) for 20,000 rounds respectively, and each round has to interact with the environment.
-Exploitability is a popular metric to evaluate the effectiveness of our methods.